Tips to Save Tax when Selling a Business?

-One way to save tax when closing your company is by retaining profits in your company and winding it up so that the accumulated profits are charged to capital gains at the Entrepreneurs’ Relief rate of 10%, instead of income tax.
+One way to save tax when closing your company is by retaining profits in your company and winding it up so that the accumulated profits are charged to capital gains at the Relief for Entrepreneurs’ rate of 10%, instead of income tax.

 In order to use this process, you cannot be involved in a similar business within the two years following the winding up.
 If you are, then the tax advantage will be cancelled due to the various anti-avoidance rules (‘phoenixing’) put in place by the government.
 These rules were introduced in 2016, to prevent director shareholders from gaining tax advantages by using such methods.